HSBC Life Singapore appoints CIO, chief product officer

-SINGAPORE (THE BUSINESS TIMES) - HSBC Life Singapore on Monday (Sept 7) said it has appointed senior executives Philip Pang and How Chee Koon as chief investment officer (CIO) and chief product officer respectively.
+HSBC Life Singapore has appointed senior executives Philip Pang and How Chee Koon as chief investment officer (CIO) and chief product officer respectively.

-The appointments will further support the growth of HSBC's insurance business in Singapore as it increases its manufacturing and distribution activities locally, it added.
+The appointments will further support the growth of HSBC's insurance business in Singapore as it increases its manufacturing and distribution activities locally, it said yesterday.

 Mr Pang is responsible for developing, executing and overseeing the investment strategy of HSBC Life Singapore.

-He has over 15 years of experience in the insurance and investment sectors, and spent the last eight years at Prudential Singapore and NTUC Income Singapore, both as head of investment.
-He previously worked at HSBC Global Asset Management in Hong Kong and Singapore.
+He has more than 15 years of experience in the insurance and investment sectors, and spent the last eight years at Prudential Singapore and NTUC Income Singapore, both as head of investment.

 Mr How is responsible for the strategic implementation and execution of new product developments and the management of HSBC Life Singapore's product suite.